Departments

 The Tribal Conservation Law Enforcement Dept is responsible for enforcing conservation/natural resource laws, codes, and ordinances within boundaries of the Lac du Flambeau Reservation.
 The Emergency Management program is also included under this department, which plans and prepares for manmade and natural disasters and coordinates the tribe's emergency management services.

-The forestry program is responsible for managing 44,957 acres of trust lands by conducting timber stand improvement, timber sales, and tree planting.
+The forestry program is responsible for managing 44,957 acres of trust lands by conducting timber stand improvement, timber sales and tree planting.

-- Tribal Roads
+Tribal Forestry ProgramTribal Roads

 The roads maintenance program provides services to all tribal and B.I.A. roads within the reservation boundaries to ensure the safety of all pedestrians and vehicles.